abcdvd/snake-game-reinforcement-learning/README.md

     return final_move
 ```
-if `n_games` is under 80, then `self.epsilon` is positive so the random method will not work instead learning algorithm will work.
+if `n_games` is under 80, then `self.epsilon` is positive so lower `n_games` have bigger probability that random decision method will work instead of reinforcement learning algorithm.
+In the other way if `n_games` is upper 80, then `self.epsilon`is negative which mean that algorithm always decide the agent movements.

-But after `n_games > 80` average score is converging to some number.
+But after `n_games > 80` average score (orange line) is converging to some number.
 Because i could observe snake being trapped on their own without continuing to eat.
 To overcome this problem i should try a few things.

 ## Changing reward policy and epsilon